 And terrorism has been committed in the name of this same religion.
 Most Dutch people still recall where they were and what they were doing when the planes hit the Twin Towers in 2001.
 As of that moment, a certain distrust of Islam has grown quickly.
-Populist leader Geert Wilders owes his political career to this.
-He claims that the Muslims want to introduce the Sharia in the Netherlands and that they want to repress all other religions and life philosophies.
+Populist leader Geert Wilders and Thierry Baudet owe their political career to this.
+They claim that the Muslims want to introduce the Sharia in the Netherlands and that they want to repress all other religions and life philosophies.